Icarus-si/gpt-transformer/README.md

 A GPT-style transformer language model built from scratch using pure PyTorch, trained on Python code to generate syntactically valid Python completions.
 No HuggingFace shortcuts — every component written by hand.

-Built by Abhay Singh Wazir, Master of Data Science student at Deakin University, Melbourne.
+Built by Abhay Singh Wazir, Master of Data Science (Professional) student at Deakin University, Melbourne.

 ---